 Click Done to save the changes.
 This will reset the toolbar to Photoshop’s default settings, ensuring all tools return to their original order and visibility.

-How to Get Toolbar Back in Photoshop?
+How to Get the Toolbar Back in Photoshop?

 If your toolbar disappears in Photoshop, don’t worry—it’s easy to restore.
 Follow these troubleshooting steps to get it back: